bfontaine/omgrofl.vim/README.md

 omgrofl.vim
 ===========

-This is a Vim syntax file for [Omgrofl](http://esolangs.org/wiki/omgrofl)
+This is a Vim syntax file for the [Omgrofl](http://esolangs.org/wiki/omgrofl) language.

 Install
 -------